TimothyOwen/IMS-Starter/README.md

 Once the system is running from the Command-Line Interface an end-user will be prompted to choose their access level.

-A developer/system administrator is able to access CRUD functionality for all 3 entities.
+An administrator is able to access CRUD functionality for all 3 entities.

 A customer is able to choose from a list of options;